ThatXliner/slashtilities/README.md

 #### `/poll question, choice1, choice2, ...`

-> Ask a multi-choice poll (mutually exclusive options are currently not supported
+> Ask a multi-choice poll (not mutually exclusive)

 Basically, ~~I copied [Dyno's command]~~ this is useful if you want a group vote.
 This command will also add the nessecary reactions.